 Running WRF¶

 By default, the WRF model is a fully compressible, nonhydrostatic model with a hybrid vertical hydrostatic pressure coordinate (HVC), and Arakawa C-grid staggering.
-The model uses the Runge-Kutta 2nd and 3rd order time integration schemes, and 2nd to 6th order advection schemes in both the horizontal and vertical.
+It uses the Runge-Kutta 2nd- and 3rd-order time integration schemes, and 2nd- to 6th-order advection schemes in both horizontal and vertical directions.
 It uses a time-split small step for acoustic and gravity-wave modes.
 The dynamics conserve scalar variables.

 WRF model code contains the following programs: